October 2016 Bhopal encounter

 On 31 October 2016, eight alleged members of the Students' Islamic Movement of India (SIMI) were shot and killed in an encounter with the Anti-Terrorism Squad on the outskirts of Bhopal, India.

-The individuals were on trial for terrorist activities connected to Al-Qaeda, specifically for efforts to free Aafia Siddiqui, a detainee linked to the September 11 attacks, from FBI custody in the United States.
+Those individuals were on trial for terrorist activities connected to Al-Qaeda, including alleged plans to free Aafia Siddiqui, a detainee linked to the September 11 attacks, from FBI custody in the United States.

-The fugitives attempted to escape from the high-security Bhopal Central Jail approximately nine hours after killing a head constable and scaling a 32-foot wall.
+According to police, the prisoners escaped from the high-security Bhopal Central Jail after killing a head constable and scaling a 32-foot wall and fled—only to be killed hours later when they reportedly opened fire during their attempted recapture.

-According to the police, the fugitives opened fire during the escape.
-However, the state home minister claimed that they had fashioned weapons made of plates and spoons.

-Three of them were repeat offenders, having been arrested in February 2016 after escaping from the Khandwa District Jail in 2013.

-Aafia Siddiqui account
+Aafia Siddiqui's account

 According to the Madhya Pradesh police, the accused escaped from the prison using bed sheets and wooden logs after allegedly killing a jail security guard with improvised weapons made from spoons and plates.

 Allegations of a staged encounter

 Multiple audio and video recordings suggest that the encounter killings were possibly staged.
 Leaked police control room audio clips indicate that there were orders from higher authorities to eliminate all the prisoners.
 According to the recordings, officers were enraged by the death of a colleague during the jailbreak and frustrated by the prisoners’ repeated escape attempts.
 A low-quality video leak appears to show an officer shooting a wounded escapee lying on the ground with other fugitives.
 Senior officials later praised the guards involved in the encounter.